Image default

 Luckily for fans, as Kadabra had been banned from the trading card game for quite some time, Uri Geller decided to lift the ban so Kadabra could again be used in the game.

-1. Pokemon Controversies: Pokemon Go Accidents – and there’s been a few!
+1. Pokemon Go Accidents

 While Pokemon Go was a massive hit when it first came out in 2016, it seemed to bring a lot of controversy with it as well.

-Many accidents happened while people were playing Pokemon Go, including a few deaths and visiting inappropriate landmarks.
+Many accidents have happened while people were playing Pokemon Go, including a few deaths and visiting inappropriate landmarks.

 Along with this, there have been a few accidents and deaths stemming from Pokemon Go.
 One of the accidents included two men falling off a cliff while playing the game, as well as a driver in Japan being distracted by the game and hitting a woman and killing her.